Jiyeonmoon814/Jiyeonmoon814/README.md

 👋 About Me 👋
 </h3>
 <p>
-Thank you for visting my github, I'm Jiyeon Moon.
+Thank you for visting my github, I'm Jiyeon Moon.<br>
-I've done a team project using Java Script, Java while I was taking a Spring Framework course for 5 months.
+I've done a team project using Java Script, Java while I was taking a Spring Framework course for 5 months.<br>
 You can check it on a Project_PIE repository
 </p>